Enterprise-Grade High-Availability with Low Complexity and Low Cost

 Finally, data synchronization integrity checks prevent accidental failover or manual takeover by a controller which contains data which is out of date.

 The combination of high-integrity features built into SNAP HA™ ensures data is always protected and safe, even in the face of unexpected types of failures or user error.

 Note: Even with these strong measures in place, limited data loss (approximately 5 seconds worth) can occur at the moment of failure if default settings for SoftNAS' implementation are used.
 This risk is present to a varying degree in any high availability solution relying on the real-time transfer of active data between two nodes.
 SoftNAS' default settings are in place to provide a balance between performance and data integrity concerns.
 Measures can be taken when creating pools and volumes for high availability to limit or eliminate this potential loss.
 Sync mode settings can be used to further enforce data integrity, but with a hit to performance.
 SoftNAS strongly recommends the creation of a write log, or ZIL to cache high bursts of write activity, and further protect data integrity, as well as boosting performance.

 SoftNAS™ SNAP HA™ High Availability delivers the availability required by mission-critical applications running in virtual machines and cloud computing environments, independent of the operating system and application running on it.
 HA provides uniform, cost-effective failover protection against hardware and operating system outages within virtualized IT and cloud computing environments.
 SNAP HA™:

 - Monitors SoftNAS® storage servers to detect hardware and storage system failures

 - Automatically detects network and storage outages and re-routes NAS services to keep NFS and Windows servers and clients operational

-- Reduces application and IT infrastructure downtime by quickly switching NAS clients over to a another storage server when an outage is detected
+- Reduces application and IT infrastructure downtime by quickly switching NAS clients over to another storage server when an outage is detected

 - Maintains a fully-replicated copy of live production data for disaster recovery for block storage